 Warehouse Distribution Program

 This program includes all food and grocery products from food drives, purchases, and donations from manufacturers and supermarkets.
-This is the heart of the Foodbank – where millions of pounds of food are sorted, boxed, and delivered to 400 Partner Agencies and Programs.
+This is the heart of the Foodbank – where millions of pounds of food are sorted, boxed, and delivered to over 400 Partner Agencies and Programs.

 The Foodbank is a Commonwealth of Virginia contractor for the distribution of USDA commodities to designated agencies.
 This source of food includes quality meats, canned and packaged fruits and vegetables, rice, beans, pasta and peanut butter.

 Food Rescue Program